danforthcenter/plantcv-annotate/docs/Points.md

 **plantcv.annotate.Points.correct_mask**(*bin_img*)

-**returns** corrected_mask
+**returns** corrected_mask, num

 - **Parameters:**
     - bin_img - binary image, filtered mask image with selected objects

 - **Context:**
     - Filters objects from the `bin_mask` if they do not overlap with an annotation in the `Points` class instance.
 Also adds a labeled pixel to the corrected mask if an object cannot be resolved for any annotations.
+Also returns the number of unique objects in the `corrected_mask` which is useful for downstream analysis.

 - **Example use:**
     - Remove noise from a microscopy image that is otherwise difficult to filter out with traditional computer vision